theerthaavnsh/Coffee-Menu---FreeCodeCamp/README.md

 <h2>Course 5: Building a cat photo gallery using CSS </h3>

 Flexbox helps you design your webpage so that it looks good on any screen size.
 In this course, you'll use Flexbox to build a responsive photo gallery webpage.

+<h2>Course 6: Learn Typography </h3>

+Typography is the art of styling your text to be easily readable and suit its purpose.

+In this course, you'll use typography to build a nutrition label webpage.
+You'll learn how to style text, adjust line height, and position your text using CSS.